endeavourhealth-discovery/IMQuery/README.md

 `npm install` (you only have to do this once)

+Copy the environment.js file and paste your variables within it (you only have to do this once) cp environment_example.js environment.js

+Run local server

 `npm run serve`

 Navigate your browser to `http://localhost:8081`

-The proxy expects the API to be running on localhost:8080
+The proxy expects IM API to be running on localhost:8080

 ## Build Frontend (production)